IBM/cloud-native-starter-security-workshop/workshop/additional/additional.md

 ![](../images/cluster-ibmaccount.png)

+### **(Issue 3) Problems with your `IBM Cloud Account`**

+If you have problems with your `IBM Cloud Account` please visit the FAQ page from the [IBM Cloud support](https://cloud.ibm.com/docs/account?topic=account-accountfaqs).

+For questions like:

+* How do I resolve errors that occur when creating my account?
+* Can I sign up for a free trial? and more many ...

 ### **(Note) Find the Certificate Manager of your cluster**

-IBM Cloud does create for you a free [Certificate Manager](https://cloud.ibm.com/catalog/services/certificate-manager) service instance, to manage the certificates for your Kubernetes cluster.
+IBM Cloud does create for you a free [Certificate Manager](https://cloud.ibm.com/catalog/services/certificate-manager) service instance to manage the certificates for your Kubernetes cluster.

 #### Step 1: Copy the cluster ID